How choosing more sustainable materials makes a world of difference

 In short, you can choose many natural fibers with confidence.
 You can enjoy all the comfort, personality and resilience that enhances your life at home – safe in the knowledge that nature is well looked after, too.

 Ever wondered why you see so much wood in the IKEA product range – the solid-pine IVAR storage system, for example?

-Best of all, wood is a renewable resource – when grown and used responsibly.
+Best of all, wood is a renewable resource – if grown and used responsibly.
 All IKEA wood complies with the IWAY Forestry Standard, which bans sources involved in forest-related conflicts or illegal harvests.
-And, by the end of 2020, all of our wood will be FSC (Forestry Stewardship Council) certified.
+And, by the end of 2020, all will be FSC (Forestry Stewardship Council) certified.